-- Tick on Alarm mail to allow email notification from the device. - The email target is set in Users' Configuration (see 3.5 Users' Configuration). - The email account of the sender is set in Settings (see 3.2.4 Email notifications) - Below is an example of an email sent by a device.
-The Date/Time of the alarm start or stop is when the web server recognizes that event: this may be different from when it occurred, for example after a power off, the Date/Time will be the power on time.
+Tick on Alarm mail to allow email notification from the device.

+Email target is set in Users' configuration (see 3.5 Users' Configuration).

+The email account of the sender is set in Settings (see 3.2.4 Email notifications)

+Below shows an example of an email sent by a device.
+The Date/Time of the alarm start or stop is when the webserver recognizes that event: this may be different from when it actually occurred, for example after a power off, the Date/Time will be the power on time.